Frequently Asked Questions

 Q. Can orthodontic correction occur while a child still has some baby teeth?

 A. Yes.
 Some orthodontic problems are more successfully treated when the child still has baby teeth remaining.
-However, if treatment is not recommended at that time, Dr. Prosterman will follow the patient’s growth and development on a recall basis until the ideal time for treatment to begin.
+However, if treatment is not recommended at that time, Dr. Beth Prosterman will follow the patient’s growth and development on a recall basis.

 Q. What is Phase One (early) Treatment?

-Q. Will my child need full braces if he/she has Phase One treatment?
+Q. Will my child need full braces or Invisalign if he/she has Phase One treatment?

-Q. Is it too late to have braces if I am already an adult?
+Q. Is it too late to have braces or Invisalign if I am already an adult?

 A. No. The percentage of adults requesting orthodontic treatment is on the rise.
 Many adults did not have the opportunity as a child to receive orthodontic treatment because of finances, proximity to an orthodontist, or lack of knowledge as to the benefits of orthodontic treatment.
 Health, happiness and self-esteem are vitally important to adults too.
-No patient is “too old” to wear braces!
+No patient is “too old” to wear braces or Invisalign!

-Q. Can I wear braces even though I have crowns and missing teeth?
+Q. Can I wear braces or Invisalign even though I have crowns and missing teeth?

 A. Yes.
 A tooth with a crown will move the same way as a tooth with a simple filling.
 When teeth are missing, orthodontic treatment will aid in the alignment of the remaining teeth so that the space where the teeth are missing can be properly restored.